What is Passive House?

 - Reduced carbon footprint through reduced energy consumption

 High performance passive house windows, such as Zola Windows, are a key ingredient in this revolutionary approach to sustainable design.
 Passive Houses must be extremely air-tight and well-insulated, and it is impossible to achieve this in a building without extremely well crafted windows.
 For a detailed diagram of the features we employ to achieve these results, check out the page, Anatomy of a Super Window.

 Which Zola window do you need for your Passive House project?

 Triple glazed windows are an essential component of Passive House projects.
 We suggest you consider the following triple-glazed Zola Passive House windows for your Passive House building:

-Boasting an overall U value of 0.123 (R 8.1), this window offers uncompromising Passive House window performance and sleek styling.
+With an overall U value of 0.123 (R 8.1), this window offers outstanding Passive House window performance and sleek styling.
 Our ThermoPlus Clad line features aluminum cladding for reduced maintenace and patented, German-engineered Purenit™ as a thermal break.
 Recessed aluminum cladding allows for approximately one inch of overinsulation.
 Interior wood can be finished in a variety of stains, including Unearthed™ 100% zero-VOC natural Hard Wax Oil.